-Install Radioddity GD-88 hand strap and belt clip
+5.4.4 Install Radioddity GD-88 hand strap and belt clip

 - 1. Take out the hand strap and mount it to the radio using the eyelet just above the blank metal piece on the backside of the radio. - 2.
 Take out the belt clip and two screws from the equipped bag. - 3.
-Align the belt clip mounting holes with the threaded holes on the main unit, insert screws, and carefully tighten the screws to hold the belt clip. - 5.5 Accessories connection adioda Please connect a speaker with 8 Ω impedance or a suitable headset.
-A 2.5 mm mono TRS plug or a K1-style plug with a 2.5 mm and 3.5 mm TRS plugs can be used to connect an external speaker.
+Align the belt clip mounting holes with the threaded holes on the main unit, insert screws, and carefully tighten the screws to hold the belt clip.

+5.5 Accessories connection

-External speaker/headset and microphone
+5.5.1 External speaker/headset and microphone